 The Simon family originated in Lignières, a village in Canton Neuchâtel, Switzerland.
 They immigrated to the US in the 1850′s and helped found Neuchatel, Kansas.
-Surviving the hardships of the Kansas prairies, these hardy pioneers left descendents who now reside in almost every state.
+Surviving the hardships of the Kansas prairies, these hardy pioneers left descendants who now reside in almost every state.

 What would bring the Swiss all the way to Kansas?